 Lisa Umenyiora - Assistant Programme Director, Imperial College Business School

-I have two daughters, aged 7 and 10, who both attended the Imperial nursery from an early age and are now enjoying primary school.
-I work full time with 4 days a week in the office and 1 day a week working from home, just about juggling the work/life balance!
+I have two daughters, aged 11 and 14, who both attended the Imperial nursery from an early age (6-9 months), attended breakfast and afterschool club throughout primary school, and are now both at secondary school – time flies!
+I work full time with 4 days a week in the office and 1 day a week working from home, helping me to juggle the work/life balance.
+It’s not easy handling the challenges that a busy work and family life can throw at you but I’ve learnt to manage it over the years and adapt my approach as my role has changed and my girls have grown.

 I love talking to people about their family situation and hearing how they manage the various challenges that arise as their kids grow up, it’s great to learn from and support each other.